wpmetabox/docsv2/docs/tutorials/beginners/copy-custom-fields.md

 * <a href="https://wordpress.org/plugins/meta-box/">Meta Box plugin</a>: install this plugin on all sites to have a framework to create custom fields.
 It’s free and available on <a href="https://wordpress.org/plugins/meta-box/">wordpress.org</a>.
 * <a href="https://metabox.io/plugins/meta-box-builder/">Meta Box Builder</a>: activate this extension on the original site where you created the custom fields.

-## Create field groups and custom fields
+## Creating field groups and custom fields

 If you already have custom fields, you can move to the next step.
 In case you want to create a sample of custom fields and then paste them into sites, let’s do it.